L.A. NOW

 After a juror was dismissed for misconduct in the Bell corruption trial, a replacement was selected and jurors will have to begin deliberations anew.

 On Thursday, Superior Court Judge Kathleen Kennedy placed four ping-pong balls into a Dodgers helmet -- one for each alternate in the criminal case -- and picked one, a middle-aged woman.
 The alternates sat through the four-week trial but did not take part in deliberations, which began Feb.
-22.
+22. Kennedy asked the jurors to set aside their past discussions and act as if their earlier deliberations had not taken place.

-Earlier Thursday, a white-haired woman known as Juror No. 3 was removed from the panel for misconduct after she revealed under questioning from the judge that she had done research on the Internet, consulted a legal website and looked up the word "coercion."
+Earlier Thursday, a white-haired woman known as Juror No. 3 was removed from the panel for misconduct after she revealed under questioning from the judge that she had done research on the Internet, consulted a legal website and looked up the word ‘coercion.’

 The same juror had complained tearfully to the judge earlier this week that other jurors were picking on her.